 Integral training

-Paul will also participate in the workshops, which will contribute to his integral formation as a teacher of padel.
-Emphasis will be placed on discipline with, in particular, physical preparation studied to prevent injuries and particular attention to nutrition.
+Paul will also participate in the training courses, which will contribute to his comprehensive training as a padel teacher.
+The emphasis will be on the discipline, with physical preparation designed to prevent injuries and special attention to nutrition.

 Paul in everyday life